ritika-b/documentation/docs/Using Randomness/v1/vrf-contracts.md

 # Binance Smart Chain Mainnet

+> 📘 Important
+>
+> The LINK provided by the [Binance Bridge](https://www.binance.org/en/bridge) is not ERC-677 compatible, so cannot be used with Chainlink oracles.
+However, it can be [**converted to the official LINK token on BSC using Chainlink's PegSwap service**](https://pegswap.chain.link/).

 |Item|Value|
 |---|---|
 |LINK Token|`0x404460C6A5EdE2D891e8297795264fDe62ADBB75`|
 |VRF Coordinator|`0x747973a5A2a4Ae1D3a8fDF5479f1514F65Db9C31`|
 |Key Hash|`0xc251acd21ec4fb7f31bb8868288bfdbaeb4fbfec2df3735ddbd4f7dc8d60103c`|
 |Fee|0.2 LINK - initial fees on BSC are meant to cover the highest gas cost prices.
 To use VRF more efficiently, please [contact us](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF)|

-[block:callout]
-{
-  "type": "success",
+> 📘 Early Access
+>
-  "body": "For the most efficient consumption of Chainlink VRF on Binance Smart Chain, please contact us using [this form](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) to create a payment channel, through which we can provide VRF to you at the cost of BSC network gas fees.
-You will only be paying in LINK for the gas costs incurred by the Chainlink node from calling your smart contract.", "title": "Early Access"
+> For the most efficient consumption of Chainlink VRF on Binance Smart Chain, please contact us using [this form](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=docs-VRF) to create a payment channel, through which we can provide VRF to you at the cost of BSC network gas fees.
+You will only be paying in LINK for the gas costs incurred by the Chainlink node from calling your smart contract.
-}
-[/block]

 # Binance Smart Chain Testnet

+> 🚰BSC Faucet
+>
+> Testnet LINK is available from https://faucets.chain.link/bsctest

 |Item|Value|
 |---|---|